 MySQL AVG Function Group By Example

-In general, we use this Avg function to check for Average product price belongs to a particular color or category, etc. In this situation, we can use Group By Clause to group the products by color or category.
-Next, we use MySQL Average Function to find the average of each group.
+In general, we use it to check for Average product price belongs to a particular color or category, etc. In this situation, we can use Group By Clause to group the products by color or category.
+Next, we use the Average Function to find the average of each group.
 Let us see the Aggregate Function Example

-The above MySQL Average query group the Customers by their education.
+The above query group the Customers by their education.
 And then finds the average income of each group (education qualification)

-It allows you to use the DISTINCT keyword along with the AVG function in SELECT Statement.
-AVG (DISTINCT Column_Name) calculates the average of the Unique number of records present in the table.
+It allows you to use the DISTINCT keyword along with the MySQL AVG function in the SELECT Statement.
+The distinct keyword along with AVG calculates the average of the Unique number of records present in the table.